shirakoslurper/shirakoslurper.github.io/docs/blog/posts/japan_food.md

 Also, chefs follow chefs, and distributors are fairly reliable for their tastes - though cross referencing never hurts.

 > Chefs following chefs is especially reliable for genre based food.
 And It's useful when you're hunting down a place you don't know the name of.

+You can fall back on enthusiast forums and Tabelog but tis more about quality than the je nais se quoi of a place.